 Pipeline portability refers to the ability of a pipeline to execute successfully on multiple technical architectures.

 Science.
 Science is not science if results are not reproducible; the scientific method cannot occur without a repeatable experiment that can be modified.
 Data processing pipelines are an essential part of some scientific inquiry and where they are leveraged they should be repeatable to validate and extend scientific discovery.

 Impact.
 Pipelines will have greatest impact when they can be leveraged in multiple environments.
 The more technical requirements for installing and running of a pipeline, the longer it will take for a researcher to have a usable running pipeline.

 Maintainability.
 Over the long term, it is easier to maintain pipelines that can be run in multiple environments.
 Portability avoids being tied to specific infrastructure and enables ease of deployment to development environments.

-Within the scope of the HCA, to ensure that others will be able to use your pipeline, avoid building in assumptions about environments and infrastructures in which it will run.
+Within the scope of the HCA project, to ensure that others will be able to use your pipeline, avoid building in assumptions about environments and infrastructures in which it will run.

 Code should not change to enable a pipeline to run on a different technical architecture; this change in execution environment should be configurable outside of the pipeline code.

 Scaling characteristics describe the performance of the pipeline given a certain amount of data.
 This is often described with Big O notation when describing algorithms.
 This answers the question: As the size of the data for the pipeline increases, how many additional computes are needed to process that data?
 One would want to avoid algorithms or tools that scale poorly, or improve this relationship to be linear (or better).